Korean Deposition Interpreters Services – Video Remote Interpreters also available

-TJC’s network of linguist includes Korean deposition and legal/court interpreters of the highest calibre, who are able to work with Korean language speaking witnesses in locations all over the globe.
-They are familiar with legal procedure, legal terminology, and usually have specialist knowledge of the subject area of the case to ensure smooth communication during depositions, which can often be very taxing.
-Our Korean deposition and legal/court interpreters have worked for top global law firms in locations in Korea and across the globe.
+TJC’s network of linguists includes Korean deposition and legal/court interpreters of the highest calibre, who can work with Korean language speaking witnesses in locations all over the globe.
+They are familiar with legal procedures, legal terminology.
+Usually, They have specialist knowledge of the subject area of the case to ensure smooth communication during depositions, which can often be very taxing.
+Our Korean deposition and legal/court interpreters have worked for top global law firms in Korea and across the globe.

 Simultaneous interpreting (also available with Video Remote Interpretation (VRI))

 is used for international conferences, critical business discussions, seminars & symposiums.
 In this case, two to three interpreters are usually situated in a booth, away from the audience, who take turns to interpret at high speed, changing over every 15-20 minutes to avoid fatigue.

 The interpreters use headsets to listen to the speaker’s message and repeat it immediately (practically “simultaneously”) in the target language to benefit relevant audience members.

 Consecutive interpreting (also available with Video Remote Interpretation (VRI)) is the most common type.
 It is used for business discussions, negotiations, contract exchanges, commercial, legal, technical meetings, medical or court hearings or onsite inspections.
 T e interpreter listens to the speaker, often making notes, and delivers the meaning in the target language afterwards.

 The interpreter may wait until a pause or the end, at which point they deliver a translation relatively quickly.
 Consecutive interpreting may also be used at conferences for panel discussions, Q&A sessions or private discussions between parties – at a stand or elsewhere.

 What sets TJC Global’s Korean deposition interpreters apart?